felipenoris/XLSX.jl/docs/src/formatting.md

 The other set attribute functions behave in similar ways.
 See [`XLSX.setBorder`](@ref), [`XLSX.setFill`](@ref), [`XLSX.setFormat`](@ref) and [`XLSX.setAlignment`](@ref).

-## Indexing multiple cells at once
+## Formatting multiple cells at once

 Each of the setter functions can be applied to multiple cells at once using cell-ranges, row- or column-ranges or non-contiguous ranges.
 Additionally, indexing can use integer